 The Serbian has won three Indian Wells titles in a row, with the most recent coming after a comprehensive dismissal of Milos Raonic in the 2016 final.
 Djokovic began the tournament on a rather shaky note, dropping the opening set in his opening match to the relatively unknown American, Bjorn Frantangelo, but once the Serbian got past that sticky situation, he went through the rest of the tournament without dropping a set, including a 7-5 6-2 victory over Nadal in a marquee semi-final.

 However, the Serbian goes into the 2017 tournament with plenty of question marks around him.
-Djokovic sustained his Indian Wells form for the next three months of the year, winning the Miami title and a significant first Roland Garros crown in Paris, but the Serbian's fortunes would take a dramatic tumble after that.
+Djokovic sustained his Indian Wells form up until the French Open last year, winning the Miami title and a significant first Roland Garros crown in Paris, but the Serbian's fortunes would take a dramatic tumble after that.
 The French Open was Djokovic's sixth title in a routinely outstanding first half of the season, but he would win just one more title - the Rogers Cup- in the rest of the year.
 The lowest moments of that slump were a shock third round loss to Sam Querrey at Wimbledon, and a first round exit to Juan Martin del Potro at the Rio Olympics- a result which left the Serbian in tears.
 Unfortunately for Djokovic, his slump co-incided with Andy Murray's stunning surge, and a combination of both events eventually led to an exchange in ranking positions between the two men, as Murray replaced Djokovic on top of the world.

 Not much has changed for Djokovic in 2017- although he did begin the year by beating Murray in the Qatar Open final.
 While he showed typical grit and resilience in overcoming Murray, he was largely unconvincing through the week in Doha, notably needing to save five match points against Fernando Verdasco in the semi-finals.
 He wouldn't be so fortunate at the Australian Open, as he suffered a shock second round defeat to Denis Istomin- a player ranked outside the top 100 at the time.

 While Djokovic generally enjoys life in Southern California, world number one, Andy Murray has never been comfortable at the venue.
 Apart from his final in 2009, Murray’s best at Indian Wells has been the quarter finals.
 He didn’t even make it that far in 2016, falling 6-4 6-4 to Federico Delbonis in the third round.
-Given his form in the second half of 2016, the Scot would have probably gone in as the favourite for the 2017 title, but that will not be the case, even though he finally picked up his first title of the season in Dubai last week.
+Given his form in the second half of 2016, the Scot would have probably gone in as the favourite for the 2017 title, but that will not necessarily be the case, even though he finally picked up his first title of the season in Dubai last week.
 Murray is still not playing as well as he did at the back-end of last season, but he will hope that a first title of the season sparks another run of form and results as he approaches a very important period of the season.
 He had the good fortune of a disintegrating Dubai draw- no fault of the world number one, of course.
 Even with that, he was quite fortunate to get past Philipp Kohlschreiber in the quarter finals, battling through seven match points in an epic second set tie break before running away with the final set.
 He followed that up with comfortable victories against Lucas Pouille and Fernando Verdasco- again, without really hitting top form.
-An unconvincing year has already seen him suffer a three-set loss to Djokovic in the final, but worse was to follow, as the world number one crumbled to a four-set loss to Mischa Zverev in the fourth round of the Australian Open.
-His poor start to the year, and his poor record in California suggest it may be another struggle in the desert for the Brit.
+An unconvincing year has already seen him suffer a three-set loss to Djokovic in the Doha final, and a shocking four-set loss to Mischa Zverev in the fourth round of the Australian Open.
+His dodgy start to the year, and his poor record in California suggest it may be another struggle in the desert for the Brit.

-Roger Federer missed the 2016 tournament because of the freak knee injury he sustained just after the Australian Open, and he would go on to miss the entire second half of the season, but what a stunning return he has made in 2017.
+Roger Federer missed the 2016 tournament because of the freak knee injury he sustained just after the Australian Open, and he would go on to miss the entire second half of the season, but what a stunning return he made in 2017.
 The great Swiss took out four top ten players- Tomas Berdych, Kei Nishikori, Stan Wawrinka and great rival, Rafael Nadal in a wonderful run to the Australian Open title in his first official tournament since a semi-final loss to Milos Raonic at Wimbledon.
 Not even the great Federer, who always has high expectations of himself could have envisaged such a successful return from his long lay off.
 The Swiss did not play again until Dubai, where he suffered one of the most confusing losses of his career against Russian qualifier, Evgeny Donskoy in the second round.
 Federer failed to convert three match points in the second set tie break, then failed to serve out the third set at 5-3, before blowing a 5-1 lead in the ensuing tie break.
 He basically snatched defeat from the jaws of victory.
 That will probably be binned as one of those very bad days in the office; for the lack of a more logical explanation for such dramatic capitulation.

 While Federer sat out Indian Wells 2016, Djokovic moved one title ahead in the race for the most successful man in the tournament's history.
 Can Federer get back on terms in 2017?